NIRISS SOSS Recommended Strategies

 Number of groups versus number of integrations for exoplanet transits

-See also: Step-by-Step ETC Guide for NIRISS SOSS Time-Series Observations of WASP-39
+See also: Step-by-Step ETC Guide for NIRISS SOSS Time-Series Observations of a Transiting Exoplanet

 The NIRISS SOSS mode is optimized to obtain spectra of transiting exoplanets.
-We specify JWST exposures by number of groups and number of integrations.
-We want to observe a balanced number of groups per integration to maximize both temporal resolution and spectral precision.
-Previous experience has led the community to sample up the ramp until we reach half the saturation limit.
-In the context of number of groups for JWST, we will derive the number of groups corresponding to the onset of saturation (NGroups sat) from the Exposure Time Calculator, and choose the number of groups per integration to be NGroups sat/2 (rounding up).
-We will then choose the number of integrations that fully covers the full transit window.
+Specify JWST exposures by number of groups and number of integrations.
+You want to observe a balanced number of groups per integration to maximize both temporal resolution and spectral precision.
+Previous experience has led the community to sample up the ramp until reaching half the saturation limit.
+In the context of number of groups for JWST, you will derive the number of groups corresponding to the onset of saturation (NGroups sat) from the Exposure Time Calculator, and choose the number of groups per integration to be NGroups sat/2 (rounding up).
+You will then choose the number of integrations that fully covers the full transit window.

 The JWST Exposure Time Calculator (ETC) can be used to derive NGroups following the steps above.
 Alternatively, PandExo the "ETC ('Pandeia') for Exoplanets" (Batalha et al. 2017) can also be used to determine exposure parameters for a SOSS observation.